-MAD-ID offers two Antimicrobial Stewardship Training Programs:
+MAD-ID offers two levels of Antimicrobial Stewardship Training:

 Basic Programs: Designed to teach the basic skills and provide an overview of Antimicrobial Stewardship practice needed to develop an Antimicrobial Stewardship Program.